aajb99/aajb99.github.io/_posts/2023-10-10-seaborn-tutorial.md

 import matplotlib.pyplot as plt
 ---
 ```

-(In importing these libraries, we call them by their abbreviations "sns" and "plt" for simplicity sake, and you will see instances of these later on).

 Awesome!
 Now that we are set up with our two libraries, we can get started with our data visualization practice.
 First off, we need to determine which datasets we'll be using to perform visualization.
 In this tutorial, I will be using two datasets of differing variables and variable types in order to practice visualization with both categorical and quantitative variables.
 The 'iris' and 'titanic' datasets are already built-in to Python, so let's use those.

 ```